 Limes: WATCHLIST Supply is extremely tight this week on all sizes with larger sized fruit being the shortest.
-We do expect to need to start subbing sizes next week for larger fruit as we start newer crop.
-Short term forecast is lighter supplies through Labor Day at the earliest and pricing is to continue an upward trend for the coming weeks.
+We do expect to start subbing sizes anytime soon for the larger side of the scale as old crop availably continues to decline.
+The short-term forecast is lighter supplies through September, and pricing is to continue an upward trend for the coming weeks.